kmehltretter82/frama-c-linux/ISSUE_TEMPLATE.md

 - [ ] the issue has not yet been reported on [Github](https://github.com/Frama-C/Frama-C-snapshot/issues);
 - [ ] the issue has not yet been reported on our [BTS](https://bts.frama-c.com);
-- [ ] your install Frama-C as prescribed in the [instructions](https://github.com/Frama-C/Frama-C-snapshot/blob/master/INSTALL.md).
+- [ ] you installed Frama-C as prescribed in the [instructions](https://github.com/Frama-C/Frama-C-snapshot/blob/master/INSTALL.md).

 # Contextual information